Kevin Lane Keller

 Kevin Lane Keller (born June 23, 1956) is the E. B. Osborn Professor of Marketing at the Tuck School of Business at Dartmouth College.
-He is most notable for having authored Strategic Brand Management (Prentice Hall, 1998, 2002, 2008 and 2012), a widely used text on brand management.
-The book is focused on the "how to" and "why" of brand management, this strategy guide provides specific tactical guidelines for planning, building, measuring, and managing brand equity.
-He has published his research in the Journal of Marketing, Journal of Marketing Research, and Journal of Consumer Research.
-In addition, Philip Kotler selected Keller to be his co-author on the most recent edition of Kotler's market-leading text Marketing Management.
+He is best known for his work on brand management and for authoring Strategic Brand Management (Prentice Hall; editions published in 1998, 2002, 2008, and 2012), a widely used textbook in the field.
+The book examines both the theoretical foundations and practical applications of brand management, offering frameworks and guidelines for building, measuring, and managing brand equity.

+Keller has published his research in the Journal of Marketing, Journal of Marketing Research, and Journal of Consumer Research.
+He has also collaborated with Philip Kotler as co-author of later editions of Marketing Management, one of the most widely used textbooks in marketing.

 Keller was formerly on the faculty at the Stanford Graduate School of Business, the University of California, Berkeley and the University of North Carolina at Chapel Hill.
 He has served as a visiting professor at Duke University and the Australian Graduate School of Management.
 He is an alumnus of Cornell University, Carnegie-Mellon University and Duke University.

 In the private sector, Keller often acts as a consultant on branding, speaks at industry conferences, and helps to manage the rock band The Church.

 Keller currently resides in Etna, New Hampshire.